 When you install apps from Google Play app and use them on your phone, they may require access to your personal information (such as your location, contact data, and more) or access to certain functions or settings on your phone.
 Download and install only apps that you trust.

 - Tap > > Play Store.

 Warning: Read the notification carefully!
 Be especially cautious with applications that have access to many functions or a significant amount of your data.
-Once you tap OK on this screen, you are responsible for the results of using this item on your phone.
+Once you installed an app, you are responsible for the results of using this item on your phone.

 Tip: Apps sometimes get updated with improvements or bug fixes.
 To automatically download updates, after installing, tap > Auto-update.

 Purchase apps at your own risk.
 Sprint is not responsible for any harm to you or third parties resulting from the use of purchased applications.